CottageLabs/testbook/README.md

     * a `path` - a link to the application, to aid the user in getting to the right place to execute the test
     * a `resource` - a link to a test resource that the user may need (e.g. a file to upload to a web form)
     * a `results` list - any number of outcomes from the `step` that the user should check
+    * an `include` directive - if this is present, none of the other entries defined above have any effect.
+This defines a fragment to be included, and has a `fragment` field within it where you specify the fragment ID in the `fragments` section.